rubyatmidnight/stakearchivedownloader/README.md

 ![image](https://github.com/user-attachments/assets/6fbd544a-a4f5-4d49-8452-da01d159065f)

-Additionally, for power users who may want to process the downloads themselves, there is the urltool.js which will output a list of the download urls, rather than actually downloading from those urls.
+Additionally, for power users who may want to process the downloads themselves, there is the urltool.js in the deprecated folder which will output a list of the download urls, rather than actually downloading from those urls.
 You do not need to use that if you don't know how.
+^ This has not been maintained, and does not work.

 ## Issues/Errors